robhurring/settable/Readme.md

 Note: custom environments don't work when using settables at the class level right now.
 There is an alternate way of using this lib if you need multiple, separate, configs in your app

-    # Use instances rather than at the class leave out the 'make_settable' call
+    # To use instances rather than classes leave out the 'make_settable' call
     class Configuration
       include Settable
       include Settable::Rails